How To Buy Carpet and Avoid Scams

 Don't count on that, because no moisture barrier pad is waterproof.

-Then there is the carpet power stretcher, a tool required to properly install any stretch-in carpet over pad.
 Take a look at these teeth.
 There's over 50 long sharp teeth that can easily go through the carpet backing and puncture plenty of holes in any moisture barrier pad.

-Carpet Cleaning Limitations
+Carpet Steam Cleaning Limitations

 Carpet cleaning professionals are trained to not soak your carpet.